Applying for grants

 The services listed below are not provided by the Resource Centre.
 These are websites and services we feel are particularly useful for small groups in Brighton & Hove, and which are not easy to find by searching the internet.

 Most useful services for local groups

-Fundraising ideas and information, Information about campaigning, Information about crowdfunding and community shares, Information about monitoring and evaluation, Information about social media, Information on running a group
+Fundraising ideas and information, Information about campaigning, Information about community shares, Information about monitoring and evaluation, Information about social media, Information on running a group

 Website with a wide range of information and advice on setting up and running community groups, charities and social enterprises.